Zuza/zuza.github.io/_posts/2019-12-29-Intuitive-Multiplicative-Weights.md

 layout: post
 title: A simple analysis of multiplicative weights
 ---
 I give a clean and self-contained analysis of the multiplicative weights framework that is considerably different from the most popular analysis (see the comparison below).
-The framework is a beautiful example of solving discrete problems with continuous analysis tools.
-Multiplicative weights provide a simple algorithm for (approximately) solving many important problems (e.g., maximum flow, densest subgraph, linear classification, zero-sum games).
+The framework beautifully leverages continuous analysis to solve discrete problems.
+Multiplicative weights provide a simple algorithm for (approximately) solving many important problems (e.g., maximum flow, densest subgraph, linear classification, zero-sum games and even general LP programs).

 All of these problems can be written in the following simple form: